 During a negative low tide, I was taken aback by the incredible number of rocks and pebbles.

 Over south at San Onofre Bluffs Beach, you can witness a large amount of Monterey Formation uncovered by the low tide.

-A little secret becomes undercover when the tide is right south of the Oceanside Pier.
+When the tide is right south of the Oceanside Pier, a little secret becomes undercover.
 Off Wisconsin Street, you can see the original pier pilings from the first Oceanside Pier, initially built in 1888 but eventually wiped out by a winter storm in 1890.

 Fun Fact- The palm trees that are lined up and down Pacific Street, were planted in the 1890’s.

 Terra Mar Beach Tidepools

 So why am I pointing out Terra Mar beach over at Carlsbad?
 I find these reefs to be so unique.
 You can even watch the surfers and explore the tide pools simultaneously.

 Torrey Pines State Beach- Monterey Formation

 In 2018, my son and I made a trip to hike up on top of the bluffs at Torrey Pines State Natural Reserve.
-It was not only a King Tide but also a Super Moon, a Blue Moon, and a Lunar Eclipse (talk about a trifecta)!
+It was a King Tide, a Super Moon, a Blue Moon, and a Lunar Eclipse (talk about a trifecta)!